daveabrock/daveabrock.github.io/_posts/2020-07-06-c-sharp-9-deep-dive-records.markdown

 newPerson.City = "Pasadena";
 ```

-This pattern—creating new values from existing ones to represent new state—is referred to as non-destructive mutation (now *that* will make you seem smart at your next dinner party!).
+This pattern is referred to as non-destructive mutation (now *that* will make you seem smart at your next dinner party!).
 C# 9 has a new type of expression, a `with` expression, to assist you.

 This functionality is only available in records, and not structs or classes.
 {: .notice--info}